 - The Newton crib mattress is partially made in the USA.
 Wovenaire® is made just outside Nashville, at Newton’s Tennessee HQ.
 The cover is made in China.
 The mattresses are completed and fulfilled from the Tennessee facility.

-- The mattress is 100% washable, which means you’ll be able to keep mold and mildew out of the mattress.
+- The firm mattress is 100% washable, which means you’ll be able to keep mold and mildew out of the mattress.
 Because of this, you will probably be able to use it with more than one kiddo.
 One of the biggest problems with used crib mattresses is the chance for mold and mildew.
 Because you can see inside the Newton and wash it, you can be sure it’s safe for years to come.

 - This is a great option if you’re living in a hot climate where humidity is high (which means greater chance of mold).

 - The crib mattress is 2-stage, meaning it will last well into toddler-hood and beyond.
 Typically, 2-stage crib mattresses can last until your baby turns the big oh-five (5 years old)!
+You could also use it as a floor mattress, if that floats your boat.
+It’s also firm enough for when they start to stand in the crib, attempt to escape from the crib, or want to jump on their toddler bed.

 What We’d Change About the Newton Baby Mattress